 Request::redirect() may need some attention, I will investigate further.

-#4 Updated by Sam de Freyssinet almost 3 years ago
+#4 Updated by Sam de Freyssinet about 3 years ago

 I've provided a fix, but not entirely convinced it's going to suite all needs, as it forces an HTTPS connection to redirect to another HTTPS URL.
 I agree, the problem is in